libts/tslib/README.md

     driver --> raw read --> filter --> filter(s) --> ts_uinput --> libevdev read  --> GUI app/toolkit
                module       module     module(s)     daemon        e.g. in libinput

-#### symlink to /dev/input/ts_uinput
+#### symlink /dev/input/ts_uinput to the new event file
 /dev/input/event numbers are not persistent.
 In order to know in advance, *what* enumerated input device file is created by `ts_uinput`, you can use a symlink:

-* use the included `tools/ts_uinput_start.sh` script that starts `ts_uinput -d -v` and creates the symlink `/dev/input/ts_uinput` for you, or
+* use the included `tools/ts_uinput_start.sh` script that starts `ts_uinput -d -v` and creates the symlink called `/dev/input/ts_uinput` for you, or

 * if you're using *systemd*, create the following udev rule, for example `/etc/udev/rules.d/98-touchscreen.rules`:

       SUBSYSTEM=="input", KERNEL=="event[0-9]*", ATTRS{name}=="ts_uinput", SYMLINK+="input/ts_uinput"

+#### running as systemd service (optional)
-  in case you have to use non-standard paths, create a file containing the environment or tslib, like `/etc/ts.env`
+in case you have to use non-default paths, create a file containing the environment for tslib, like `/etc/ts.env`

-      TSLIB_TSDEVICE=/dev/input/ts
       TSLIB_CALIBFILE=/etc/pointercal
       TSLIB_CONFFILE=/etc/ts.conf
       TSLIB_PLUGINDIR=/usr/lib/ts
-      TSLIB_FBDEVICE=/dev/fb0

 and create a systemd service file, like `/usr/lib/systemd/system/ts_uinput.service`

       [Unit]
       Description=touchscreen input